PDXpert PLM Software

 Export items, BOMs, sources and other user-defined data in Excel-compatible CSV text files.

 What's better, Excel+BOM spreadsheet or PDXplorer+PDX package?
-Compare the data in any BOM spreadsheet to PDXpert's IPC-2570 implementation.
-There's simply no comparison!
+When you see the results, you'll discover there's simply no comparison!

 This application note was relevant to the PDXpert software release that was current at time of publication.
 Product changes since that time may affect its utility.
 We'd be happy to assist you in assessing the applicability of this note to your situation.